2 killed in multi-vehicle crash on I-12 near Slidell

 Seatbelt use remains under investigation.

-Romain was arrested and booked into the St. Tammany Parish Jail on multiple charges including Vehicular Homicide and Possession of a Controlled Substance.
+Romain was arrested and booked into the St. Tammany Parish Jail on the following charges: